Chat Metadata Pass-Through

 }

 The metadata is appended to the user's prompt as context.
-The mentor's system prompt determines how it uses this context.
-If the mentor isn't responding the way you expect based on the metadata, you can edit the system prompt to reference the metadata fields explicitly.
+The agent's system prompt determines how it uses this context.
+If the agent isn't responding the way you expect based on the metadata, you can edit the system prompt to reference the metadata fields explicitly.

 Example system prompt excerpt:

-You are a licensing exam preparation assistant.
-When the user's context
+You are a product support assistant.
+When the user's context includes a

-includes a stateCode, always tailor your answers to that state's specific
+product name, tailor your answers to that specific product's features and

 Reading Metadata from APIs